Tever725/Ultimate_File_Duplicator/README.md

 ### DUPLICATING OTHER FILE(s):

-(Before trying this method please note that unlike animation files, most other files such as Voices and UI have names that are character specific.
-This won't work on other characters without also being renamed, which this program cannot do as of right now, so you will need to rename them manually after being copied.)
+(Before trying this method, please note a few things.
+As of right now, this program can only duplicate files into the character name folders within the "fighter" folder, so it cannot duplicate voices, ui, stages, etc..
+Additionally, it doesn't rename files automatically, so files that have character-specific names will need to be renamed manually.)

 Place the file(s) you would like to duplicate into a tree branching from the <character name> folder, and put that in the "input" folder.
 For example, if you for wanted to duplicate the "model.nuhlpb" file to the 0th slot of all